Luming-L/NGG/presentation.md

 #### sequencing jump
 a small region cannot be matched with any reads
 A is a long read.
 B1 and B2 are reads aligned to A.
+But alignments are both broken here, because both A-B1 a
 #### Alignment breaks
 a larger region cannot be matched by any reads
 #### Noisy regions